petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    PV /dev/sda4   VG rootvg          lvm2 [<95.02 GiB / <70.02 GiB free]
    ```

 1. Expand the LV by the required amount, which doesn't need to be all the free space in the volume group.
 In the following example, `/dev/mapper/rootvg-rootlv` is resized from 2 GB to 12 GB (an increase of 10 GB) through the following command.
-This command also resizes the file system on the LV.
+This command also resizes the filesystem on the LV.

    ```bash
    lvresize -r -L +10G /dev/mapper/rootvg-rootlv